raoul2000/yii2-workflow/guide/docs/source-file.md

 # PHP class loader

 **By default**, the Workflow source file component uses a `PhpClassLoader` that allows you to define your workflow as a PHP class.
-This class is expected to have the same name as the worekflow id, and belong to a namespace.
+This class is expected to have the same name as the workflow id, and belong to a namespace.

 ## Namespace : workflow location